parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 #### Merging Code from a Fork

+PRs can opened as usual from forks.
 Unfortunately, the CI will not automatically trigger for forks.
 This is for security reasons.
 As a workaround, in order to trigger the CI, a local branch will need to be created on Parthenon first.
 The forked code can then be merged into the local branch on Parthenon.
 At this point when a new merge request is opened from the local branch to the develop branch it will trigger the CI.
+Someone of the Parthenon core team will take care of the work around once a PR from a fork.
+No extra work is required from the contributor.

+The workaround workflow for the Parthenon core developer may look like (from a local Parthenon repository pulling in changes from a `feature-A` branch in a fork):

+$ git remote add external-A https://github.com/CONTRIBUTOR/parthenon.git
+$ git fetch external-A
+$ git checkout external-A/feature-A
+$ git push --set-upstream origin CONTRIBUTOR/feature-A

 NOTE: Any subsequent updates made to the forked branch will need to be manually pulled into the local branch.